gnana997/node-jsonrpc/docs/TRANSPORT.md

 ## Message Framing

 JSON-RPC messages must be clearly delimited so the receiver knows where one message ends and the next begins.
-The standard approach in `node-jsonrpc` is **line-delimited JSON**.
+The standard approach in `@gnana997/node-jsonrpc` is **line-delimited JSON**.

 ### Line-Delimited JSON